LGBTQ+ Financial Support and Resources

 There are many areas of the financial system in which LGBTQ+ individuals may be met with particular difficulties or even discrimination.
 According to a 2018 Experian survey on LGBTQ finances, 62% of respondents reported experiencing financial challenges due to their sexual orientation or gender identity.

-For example, those within the community might be faced with more expensive family planning options to support adoption or IVF treatments.
+For example, those within the community might be faced with more expensive family planning options to support adoption or pay for IVF treatments.
 Trans folks seeking hormone or therapy treatments may also be looking at high costs, while marriage, estate planning and taxes may be complex issues for same-sex couples who have been together for decades.

 Below are a number of resources to help support LGBTQ+ individuals hoping to make smart financial decisions.